Ultimate Fallout: Chapter Four

 Following his release from prison, Kangaroo assaults a man who owes him money.
 Just then, someone in a Spider-Man costume ends up fighting Kangaroo.
-After defeating Kangaroo, some people of New York express disapproval of his actions stating that wearing Peter's costume is disrespectful.
-Upon heading to the rooftop, this Spider-Man unmasks himself to be an African-American/Latino boy named Miles Morales who states that it is in bad taste wearing a Spider-Man costume.
-Meanwhile, Mister Fantastic is revealed to be alive in the N-Zone with a horrible scar covering his right face claiming that the heroes have ruined his chances of making the world a better place.
+After defeating Kangaroo, some people of New York expressed disapproval of his actions, stating that wearing Peter's costume was disrespectful.
+Upon heading to the rooftop, this Spider-Man unmasks himself to be an African-American/Latino boy named Miles Morales who states that it is in bad taste to wear a Spider-Man costume.
+Meanwhile, Mister Fantastic is revealed to be alive in the N-Zone with a horrible scar covering his right face, claiming that the heroes have ruined his chances of making the world a better place.
 He starts to rebuild his lab out of the remains from his last battle and then activates a machine that transports him to an unknown jungle.
-Upon building a new lab, he gathers together a small group of people and informs them that he will be sealing them in a dome and they must evolve in order to survive.
+Upon building a new lab, he gathers together a small group of people and informs them that he will be sealing them in a dome and that they must evolve in order to survive.
 While these events are occurring, a government official begins to prepare for an announcement that will tell the world the truth about where the mutant gene came from.